-M Science believes the journey’s start, or the beginning of the path to purchase, actually occurs as soon as the person engages in any digital activity related to the product category.
-It is the earliest date and domain with any activity and can include browsing a specific product on a retailer or e-tailer (including Amazon) or searching using terms related to the product category on a search engine.
+M Science believes the journey starts as soon as the person engages in any digital activity related to the product category.
+This marks earliest date and domain with any activity.
+It can involve browsing a specific product on a retailer or e-tailer (including Amazon) or searching terms related to the product category on a search engine.

-Being able to define this date and where this activity occurs is key to segmenting customers by journey start and journey duration.
+Being able to define this date is key to segmenting customers by journey start and duration.

 Where does the path to purchase end?

 Determining the end of the path is extremely important.

 This process is difficult to assess without the right data and tools.
 A customer can visit a DTC website, only to make an in-person purchase.
 On the other hand, a customer can view multiple sites then make a purchase on only one.